Recognized as one of Canada's Top 100 Employers (2018)

-- Air Canada ensures that employees keep their skills sharp with tuition subsidies, an online Air Canada University, extensive in-house training for airline crews at 4 major training facilities across Canada and flight simulation training for pilots which includes state-of-the-art flight simulators as well as online options for training in the comfort of their own home
+- Air Canada ensures that employees keep their skills sharp with tuition subsidies, an online Air Canada University, extensive in-house training for airline crews at 4 major training facilities across Canada and flight simulation training for pilots, which includes state-of-the-art flight simulators and online options for training in the comfort of their own home